BuckWoody/PresentationsAndBlogs/SQLtoPostgres/02_-_Data_Types_and_Schema_Design.md

 **Default schema:** In SQL Server, the default schema for a user is typically `dbo`.
 In PostgreSQL, the default schema is `public`.
 This difference matters in connection strings, ORMs, and migration scripts.

-**Quoting identifiers:** PostgreSQL treats unquoted identifiers as **lowercase**.
-This is the opposite of SQL Server, which is case-insensitive.
-If you create a table as `CREATE TABLE "Authors"`, you must always quote it: `SELECT * FROM "Authors"`.
-Best practice: use all-lowercase, snake_case names in PostgreSQL and avoid quoted identifiers.
+**Quoting identifiers:** PostgreSQL folds unquoted identifiers to lowercase (Authors becomes authors); SQL Server preserves the original case and compares case-insensitively by default.

 **Computed columns:** SQL Server supports `AS (expression) PERSISTED` computed columns.
 PostgreSQL supports generated columns using a similar syntax: